 The eyes are one of the most delicate and vital organs in the human body.
 Unfortunately, they are also highly susceptible to injuries, which can lead to severe consequences if not treated promptly.
 Eye trauma refers to any physical or chemical injury to the eye or the surrounding structures.
 These injuries can range from minor scratches to severe damage that may impair vision permanently.
-In this blog, we will discuss the common types of eye trauma, how they affect your retina, and the importance of seeking professional care for eye trauma treatment in Patiala at a trusted facility like Dr. Harsh Inder Retina Centre, home to the best retina specialist in Patiala.
+In this blog, we will discuss the common types of eye trauma, how they affect your retina, and the importance of seeking professional care for eye trauma treatment in Patiala at a trusted facility like Dr. Harsh Inder Retina Center, home to the best retina specialist in Patiala.

 Understanding the Retina and Its Role